 Your Child's First Day of School

 When your children walk into a classroom for the first time they are dealing with many emotions.
-While they are really excited by the new experience and observing other children's faces, they might be feeling insecure because they are not with you.
+While they are really excited by the new experience and observing other children's faces, they are at the same time feeling insecure because they are not with you.

 Focus your efforts on getting them used to being with other people without your presence and making them comfortable in their new environment.
 Here are some simple ways to help your children adjust.

 Before School Starts

 - Teach your children to play and share with other children by arranging to leave them with other parents for a couple of hours.
 This will build up your children's confidence that you will return shortly.

 - If the classroom is somewhat familiar to your children they will accept your departure on the first day of school more easily.
 Check with your school to see if they offer staggered enrolment and classroom visits to help children get accustomed.

 - Visit the school with your children around registration time or before school starts so that they are familiar with the atmosphere.